/images/resources/tutorials/application/tutorials-apple.png

 Components

-The roles are summarised below, and this provides the preferred architecture, where there is full control over tokens issued to clients and APIs:
+The roles are summarized below, and this provides the preferred architecture, where there is full control over tokens issued to clients and APIs:

 • Apple acts as an OpenID Provider and authenticates the user